How to Find a Solicitor

 The Solicitors Regulation Authority (SRA) work to protect people against fraud, dishonesty and misconduct within the legal sector.
 Their main aim is to maintain a high standard of work being carried out by solicitors and their firms and to monitor the performance of people training to go into legal roles.

-For existing firms who are regulated by the SRA, a code of conduct is put in place to ensure that work carried out by solicitors is within the interest of the client.
-In the event of anyone breaching the regulations and code of conduct the SRA have multiple legal powers.
+For existing firms that are regulated by the SRA, a code of conduct is put in place to ensure that work carried out by solicitors is in the interest of the client.
+In the event of anyone breaching the regulations and code of conduct, the SRA have multiple legal powers.
 These range from issuing an individual solicitor with a warning through to closing down a firm with immediate effect.